 MMA Fighting had a good write-up of the situation.
 Hughes alleges that the Norfolk Southern Railway (“NS”) was negligent by not warning motorists of dangerous conditions at the railway crossing.
 The facts relate that the train struck the passenger side of Hughes’ Chevy Z71 truck at a rail crossing close to his residence in Montgomery County, Illinois.

 Hughes was knocked out and did not readily revive.
 But there are no allegations of broken bones or other internal injuries other than the TBI and related disorders.

-According to the suit, Hughes alleges that NS did not place appropriate warning signs at the site.
-Even worse, he alleges that NS knew of the potential danger beforehand and did not act.
+According to the lawsuit’s allegations, NS did not place appropriate warning signs at the site.
+Even worse, Hughes alleges NS knew of the potential danger beforehand and did not act.
 Furthermore, Hughes stated that he was driving lawfully before the crash.
 The collision resulted in severe physical damage and a traumatic brain injury.

-If the company knew that there was a potential danger and did not place adequate signage at the site, it was a major and avoidable error.
+It would be a significant and avoidable error if the company knew there was a potential danger and did not place adequate signage at the site.
 In this way, it likely meets the definition of strict liability.

 Even though Matt never served in my beloved Corps., I have a special place in my heart for him.
 First, Alexander’s father, Phillip II of Macedon, was in battle, busy building a fortress for his true progeny, his son, Alexander the Great.
 Alexander likely learned more about his father from his father’s servant, Aristotle, than from his dad.
 But he also realized that his dad was the one who paid for his private education.

 And I am not saying that is the case with Matt Hughes.
 But I can’t imagine being in combat for years on end would be conducive to child-rearing for Matt; I mean, King Alexander of UFC.
 But as a Marine, I think I can see all Phillip II wanted was for his son to have a better life than him.